-One of the most efficient ways to battle the high pricing in Iceland is to look for a job.
+One of the most efficient ways to battle the high pricing in Iceland is to look for a student job.
 And even though a large proportion of the population speaks English, it is highly advisable that you step up your knowledge in Icelandic.

-But since you will be focusing on your studies rather than on career development, it is best to search for a job that provides good income instead of experience.
+But since you will be focusing on your studies rather than on career development, it is best to search for a student job that provides good income instead of experience.
 The European Job Mobility Portal (EURES) can help you find some work opportunities in Iceland.